Raidez/raylib-ecs/README.md

         self.y = y
 ```

-You can use the standard librairie *dataclass* decorator to save some code.
+You can use the standard library *dataclass* decorator to save some code.

 ```python
 from dataclasses import dataclass